xSkkarf/IoT-Smart-home-admin-and-security-system/README.md

-# IoT-Smart-home-admin-and-security-system
+# Raspberry-Pi-IoT-Smart-home-admin-and-security-system
-- Smart home monitoring system controlled by Blynk web service through a mobile application with a keep-alive system using a socket connection.
+- Smart home monitoring system implemented on **Raspberry Pi 3 B+** and controlled by Blynk web service through a mobile application with a keep-alive system using a socket connection.
 - Security system with RFID technology, and motion sensors.

 # Request testing Folder